 When I'm not reporting the news, I enjoy working with charitable organizations that promote the well-being of women, children and families.
 I'm an active member of Alpha Kappa Alpha Sorority, Incorporated.
 I'm also an abstract artist.
 In my spare time... you'll find me painting, reading, interior decorating and spending time with my family.
 I love jelly belly sours, sushi and really spicy food (but not necessarily in that order).

-I'm honored that viewers welcome me into their homes every weekday night at 6, 10 and 11 pm!
+I'm honored that viewers welcome me into their homes every weekday night!
 My goal is to keep sharing the stories that matter most to the Washington, D.C. community.